Lisa M. Glidden

 Dr. Glidden received her Ph.D. from the University of Washington at Seattle.
 She teaches courses in comparative politics, with a focus on the global South, and environmental politics.
-Her research interests include social movements, indigenous politics in Latin America, Cuba, and environmental politics.
-Professor Glidden is the Program Director for SUNY Oswego's Global and International Studies program, coordinates the Sustainability Studies Minor, is actively involved in the Gender and Women's Studies program, and serves Study Abroad Liaison for the Political Science Department.
+Her research interests include social movements, indigenous politics in Latin America, Cuba, energy policy, and environmental politics.
+Professor Glidden is the Program Director for SUNY Oswego's Global and International Studies program and coordinates the Sustainability Studies Minor.
 Her first book, Mobilizing Ethnic Identities in the Andes: A Study of Ecuador and Peru, was published in 2011.
 Understanding Energy and Energy Policy, co-authored with Timothy F. Braun, was published in 2014.
 Her current research is on civil society and state-society relations in Cuba.
 Her co-authored article with Dr. Lana Wylie of McMaster University, "The Cuban Spring Fallacy: the Current Incarnation of a Persistent Narrative," in the Winter 2013 International Journal of Cuban Studies, is the basis for her next book project.

 - social movements

 - environment and sustainability

 - "At the Margin's Edge: Women's Movements in Ecuador," (co-authored with Melanie Shaffer-Cutillo), Women's Studies 46, no 1, 22-40.
 2017.

 - Understanding Energy and Energy Policy (co-authored with Timothy F. Braun).
 Zed Books, 2014.